edasdemirlab/edasdemirlab.github.io/_posts/2023-03-21-letter-to-ie-students-interested-in-data-science.md

 The core analytical methods that make up the foundation of data science can be grouped into three classes: descriptive, predictive, and prescriptive.
 I use these three classes to classify data scientists according to their work.
 In general, we can say that such a classification has already been made.
 For a better and more detailed classification than mine, you can read Cem Vardar's article [The Types of Data Science](https://decisionsciencelab.com/posts/veri-bilimciliginin-cesitleri/).
 Although the logic behind Cem's framework is similar to mine, he provides a more specific classification.

 - **Descriptive Analytics**: These people are experts in summarizing, visualizing, and thus uncovering the performance of a system from data that cannot be interpreted through visual and manual calculations.
-Predictive Analysts develop models that use past data to predict future outcomes.

 - **Predictive Analytics**: These people develop models that use existing data to predict future outcomes.
 Machine learning studies are the pioneers of this field.